 Of course, even with the best preparation, something can go wrong.
 You suffer a breakdown of some kind in the middle of nowhere, with the nearest gas station or repair station being dozens if not hundreds of miles away.
 As a consequence, you want to make sure you have something in place to ensure that being stuck isn't too much of a hassle.
 Having a basic repair kit that includes screwdrivers, duct tape, vice grips and a flashlight, can be a great start.
 A roadside rescue service can also be a useful help, so that when things go really awry, you'll have access to a tow service that will at least get you somewhere safe.

 Steering clear of all traffic can be a tricky business, especially during the holiday weekend.
 However, stop-and-go traffic can really affect your car's performance, and can do things such as wear down the brakes over time.
 Long traffic jams will make that worse.
 So it's a good idea to do what you can to avoid all congestion if possible.
 Plan your trip so that you avoid major areas of congestion during rush hour, or before traffic really starts rolling in.
 When possible, take some back roads or scenic routes to your destination.
 In doing these basic steps, you can not only help your vehicle, but can likely get to where you're going faster.

-For more information on transmission maintenance, visit the Mr. Transmission website!
+For more car care tips, visit the Mr. Transmission website!